ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 - To transfer control over it to some business logic implemented using some programming language, which then generates a response;
 - To return this response.

-So, do you think it’s reasonable to write the same kind of app every time?
-We don’t think so either.
-It’s much better for a developer to focus on the logic, but not on the low-level infrastructure.
+So, do you think it's reasonable to write the same kind of app every time?
+We don't think so either.
+It's much better for a developer to focus on the logic, but not on the low-level infrastructure.

 In order not to do the same stuff over and over again, special standards and application servers were developed.
 In the application server, each application is run in a container and uses the infrastructure and libraries of the server application.